 "Question No. 1: Do you find by a preponderance of the evidence that defendant Simpson wilfully and wrongfully caused the death of Ronald Goldman?
+(Answer) Yes. ...

-Yes. ...
-Question No. 8: We award damages against defendant Simpson and in favor of plaintiffs: ... \$8.5 million."
+Question No. 8: We award damages against defendant Simpson and in favor of plaintiffs: (Answer) \$8.5 million."

 The preponderance of the evidence test is stated in CACI 200.
 "CACI" refers to forms of Civil Jury Instructions published by an authoritative State agency, the Judicial Council of California.
+CACI forms are read to the jury and may have blanks or other variables to be completed.